kebzaq/new-year-countdown/README.md

 # New Year Countdown React App 🎉

 A simple React app that counts down the time remaining until the New Year!
-This app displays a live countdown in days, hours, minutes, and seconds, and automatically stops count down reaching New Year.
+This app displays a live countdown in days, hours, minutes, and seconds, and automatically stops the countdown when it reaches midnight on New Year’s Eve.

 ## Features